 3 credits (.5 Lecture 0 Lab 2.5 Shop) 15 Hrs./Wk.
-(1 Lecture 14 Shop) 8 wks.
+(1 Lecture 14 Shop) \8 wks.
 The externship experience provides the student with an opportunity to explore career interests in HVAC/R while applying knowledge and skills learned in the classroom to a work setting.
-Prerequisites: HVT 180, and OSHA 30-hour card, and department chair approval.
+Prerequisites: HVT 180, completion of the OSHA 10-hour card, and department chair approval.